Villain (2010 film)

-Villain (悪人, Akunin) is a 2010 Japanese drama film directed by Lee Sang-il, based on Shuichi Yoshida's crime noir novel of the same name.
+Villain (悪人, Akunin) is a 2010 Japanese drama film directed by Sang-il Lee, based on Shuichi Yoshida's crime noir novel of the same name.
 It was nominated for numerous awards at the 2011 Japan Academy Prize, including Best Film and Best Director (which was director Lee's second nomination, after his 2006 win for Hula Girls), and won five, which included all four acting awards and for the score by Joe Hisaishi.

 Plot

 Abandoned by his mother at an early age, Yuichi Shimizu is a young man who lives with and takes care of his grandparents in a decaying fishing village near Nagasaki.
 He works as a blue-collar day-labourer and leads a lonely life: his only real interest is his car.

 Looking for companionship through online dating sites, Yuichi meets Yoshino Ishibashi, a young insurance saleswoman from Fukuoka.
 But it is clear that Yoshino has no respect for Yuichi.
 She looks down on him, and even demands money for their encounters, which—as she candidly tells her friends—are just about sex.
 It becomes apparent that Yoshino keenly feels her own lack of social status (as the daughter of a barber), and has her real sights set on a spoiled rich university student by the name of Keigo Masuo, whom she met in a bar and subsequently pesters with emails.

 During a fateful evening when Yoshino has just met Yuichi for one of their regular trysts (and also to collect money from him), she by chance runs into Masuo, and unceremoniously dumps Yuichi (who has driven hours from Nagasaki to see her) with hardly a word spoken.
 But, in his turn, Masuo has no respect for Yoshino, whom he feels is beneath him.
 He agrees to take her for a drive (and presumably something more), but is increasingly disgusted by her, insults her, and ends up violently throwing her out of his car on an isolated mountain road, leaving her stranded in the middle of the night.
 The humiliated Yuichi, however, has secretly followed the couple in his own car, and attempts to come to the aid of the abandoned Yoshino.
 But—far from being grateful—Yoshino scorns and abuses Yuichi in much the same way that Masuo has just scorned and abused her.
 The abuse turns into ugly threats, a tussle ensues, and in a fit of rage Yuichi strangles Yoshino and then flees.
 Since Yoshino had openly bragged to her friends beforehand that she was to meet the rich playboy Masuo that evening (and not her shameful working-class sex partner Yuichi), Masuo becomes the prime suspect in the murder.
 In a state of silent anguish, Yuichi attempts to go on with his daily life.